top of page

 • Treatment of underlying autoimmune disease if present

-• If sores or ulcers develop on fingers or toes
+• Sores, ulcers, or signs of infection develop on fingers or toes

 For more information or to schedule an appointment, contact us